SEXUAL BEHAVIOR, POLITICS, AND COMMUNITIES

 Thus our division strives to connect people who prioritize sexuality in their work across a wide range of contexts, from labor to education, immigration to recreation, etc. We organize sessions at the annual meetings of SSSP to explore various theoretical, methodological, organizing approaches to justice-focused research, pedagogy, and political activism centered on sexuality in society.
 Through our efforts, we aim to work toward a more sex-positive society.

-Division mission statement reviewed in November 2021 by Dawn M. Baunach, Georgia Institute of Technology, Sexual Behavior, Politics, and Communities Division Chair, 2020-2022 and Janelle Pham, Oglethorpe University, Sexual Behavior, Politics, and Communities Division Associate Chair, 2020-2022.
+Division mission statement reviewed in November 2022 by Janelle M. Pham, Oglethorpe University, Sexual Behavior, Politics, and Communities Division Chair, 2022-2024.
 No edits were made.
-Division mission statement last edited in November 2018 by J. Todd Ormsbee, San Jose State University, Sexual Behavior, Politics, and Communities Division Chair, 2018-2020.
+Division mission statement edited in November 2018 by J. Todd Ormsbee, San Jose State University, Sexual Behavior, Politics, and Communities Division Chair, 2018-2020.